 What is a Hackathon?

-A hackathon is an event designed to innovate new ideas that address complex problems.
+A hackathon is a fall semester event designed to innovate new ideas that address complex problems.
 Hackathons originated in the technology field and have slowly been applied to new spaces like social innovation.
 Typically, teams receive a topic and have 24 hours to “hack” it.
 They are fast-paced, high energy and produce ideas that are intended to address challenges, transform communities, improve systems or create products or services that change the way we interact with our world, communities, and with each other.